cheapjack/buildyourown/events/prostheticshack/ProstheticHack.md

 Image source [Enabling the Future on Thingiverse](http://thingiverse-production-new.s3.amazonaws.com/renders/1d/20/95/d4/49/All_parts_at_100_right_single_build_plate_preview_featured.jpg) Licensed under [Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](http://creativecommons.org/licenses/by-sa/3.0/ "License Link")

-## Saturday 25th July FACT Gallery 1 11am-4pm FREE
+## Saturday 25th July FACT Gallery 1 12pm-4.30pm FREE
+**Age 3 and above, children accompanied by an adult**

 ### DoESLiverpool will be hosting a prosthetic hackday exploring how the DesktopProsthetics project, part of Build Your Own, can be hacked and modified to explore the diversity of prosthetic design.